gulpjs/vinyl/README.md

 ```

 ### dirname
 Gets and sets path.dirname for the file path.
-Will always be normalized, and end in a `path.sep`.
+Will always be normalized and stripped off a trailing separator.

 Example: